muradnasibli/LearnPythonAndNix/tasks/0002_echo/README.rst

   $ echo This works!
   This works!

 Echo is frequently used in scripts, batch files, and as part of individual commands; anywhere you may need to insert text.
-Many command shells such as bash, ksh and csh implement echo as a built-in command [1]_.
+Many command shells such as bash, ksh and csh implement echo as a built-in command.
+[1]_

 Command-line arguments
 ......................